Manhattan Jaspers play in MAAC Tournament against the Canisius Golden Griffins

 Atlantic City, New Jersey; Tuesday, 12 p.m.
 EDT

-The Jaspers have gone 9-11 against MAAC opponents, with a 6-3 record in non-conference play.
-Manhattan leads the MAAC in rebounding, averaging 33.4 boards.
-Petra Juric leads the Jaspers with 6.4 rebounds.
+The Jaspers are 9-11 against MAAC opponents and 6-3 in non-conference play.

+Manhattan is shooting 42.5% from the field this season, 0.9 percentage points higher than the 41.6% Canisius allows to opponents.
+Canisius averages 55.5 points per game, 4.0 fewer than the 59.5 Manhattan allows to opponents.

+The teams meet for the second time this season.
+Manhattan won 71-35 in the last matchup on Feb.
+28. Tegan Young led Manhattan with 17 points, and Mariam Sanogo led Canisius with eight points.

-TOP PERFORMERS: Nitzan Amar is scoring 10.9 points per game and averaging 3.5 rebounds for the Jaspers.
-Ines Gimenez Monserrat is averaging 1.5 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Nitzan Amar is averaging 10.5 points and 4.6 assists for the Jaspers.
+Ines Gimenez Monserrat is averaging 12.1 points over the last 10 games.

-Jaela Johnson is averaging 11.4 points for the Golden Griffins.
-Shariah Gailes is averaging 9.3 points over the last 10 games.
+Jaela Johnson is scoring 11.6 points per game with 2.9 rebounds and 2.8 assists for the Golden Griffins.
+Shariah Gailes is averaging 9.3 points and 8.4 rebounds while shooting 45.3% over the last 10 games.

 LAST 10 GAMES: Jaspers: 5-5, averaging 59.6 points, 35.1 rebounds, 14.7 assists, 6.7 steals and 4.5 blocks per game while shooting 40.7% from the field.
 Their opponents have averaged 58.7 points per game.